mgechev/angular2-github-app-bootstrap/README.md

     - {{user.public_repos}}
 - As last step, in order to provide slightly better user experience, inside the `removeUser` method in the `Home` component set the value of the `selectedUser` to `null` if it is equal to the user we want to remove.

 Thats it.
-You're done with this excercise!
+You're done with this exercise!
 You can try it the same way you tried "Step 2"!
 Congratulations!
 Here is what you should see as final result:

 ![Step 3](/assets/step3.png)

+# Contributions

+This is the first iteration of the readme so there might be some typos, mistakes or tasks, which are not quite clear or too verbose.
+If you think you can improve the quality of the document just fork the repo and initiate a pull request!

 # License